viion/lodestone-php/README.md

 # Final Fantasy XIV: Lodestone PHP Parser
-This project is a maintained PHP library for parsing data directly from the FFXIV Lodestone website.
+This project is PHP library for parsing data directly from the FFXIV Lodestone website based on one develoepd by [@viion](https://github.com/viion).

 The goal is to provide an extremely fast and lightweight library, it is built with the purpose of parsing as many characters as possible, key being: Low memory, and micro-timed parsing methods.

-> If you would like more data, consider the [XIVDB Rest API](https://github.com/xivdb/api).

 ## Notes
 - This library parses the live Lodestone website.
 This website is based in Tokyo.
 - This library is built in PHP 7.1 minimum, please use the latest as this can increase

+## What's different?
+If you are using the original library there is not a "need" to switch, but this update already has some differences, that may get you interested:
+    1. It has slightly different code structure, that aims at reduction of rarely used or unnecessary functions and some standartization (on-going attempt).
+Tests show that in some cases it can provide slightly faster results winning ~10ms of time.
+If you are using it heavily like I am doing on [FFTracker](https://simbiat.ru/fftracker) you will be greatful even for such small boost.
+This also implies some code cleaning and, potentially, retirement of objects in some cases to get additional boost.
+    2. More filters for your queries.
+This is mainly for search subfunctions, but other calls also may already or will have additional options to provide more flexibility.
+    3. Attempt at multilangual support.
+Search functions already support multilingual filters (insterad of IDs) and at the moment, it looks like only some character parser functions need to be updated to provide full support.

 ## Getting Started
 - [Getting Started](docs/GettingStarted.md)
     - [API: Characters](docs/ApiCharacters.md)
     - [API: Database](docs/ApiDatabase.md)